cube-js/cube/docs/Cube.js-Frontend/Query-Format.md

     their corresponding values are either `asc` or `desc`.
 The order of the fields to order is based on the order of the keys in the object.
 - `timezone`: All time based calculations performed within Cube.js are timezone-aware.
 Using this property you can set your desired timezone in [TZ Database Name](https://en.wikipedia.org/wiki/Tz_database) format, e.g.: `America/Los_Angeles`.
 The default value is `UTC`.
+- `renewQuery`: If `renewQuery` is set to `true`, query will always refresh cache and return the latest data from the database.
+The default value is `false`.

 ```js
 {